Charlie Chan in Panama

 Charlie Chan in Panama is a 1940 mystery film starring Sidney Toler.
-It is an unaccredited remake of Jacques Deval's novel "Marie Galante", produced by 20th Century Fox in 1934, directed by Henry King.
+It is an uncredited remake of Jacques Deval's novel Marie Galante, produced by 20th Century Fox in 1934, directed by Henry King.

 Plot

 Charlie Chan must stop a spy from destroying the Panama Canal, trapping a Navy fleet on its way to the Pacific after maneuvers in the Atlantic.
 As the U.S. fleet prepares to navigate the waters of the Panama Canal, Panama City becomes rife with spies.

 A new group of suspects appears with the arrival of a sea plane bound for Balboa.
 Among the suspects are novelist Clivedon Compton, matronly school teacher Miss Jennie Finch, sinister scientist Dr. Rudolph Grosser, café proprietor Manolo, singer Kathi Lenesch (real name Kathi von Tzardas), cigarette salesman Achmed Halide, government engineer Richard Cabot and government agent Godley.

 Upon landing, Godley goes to a hat shop owned by Fu Yuen, alias Charlie Chan, to enlist the sleuth's help in unmasking the deadly spy known only as Reiner.
 Just as Godley is about to divulge Reiner's real identity, he falls to the ground, dead, leaving Chan to expose Reiner before the spy can sabotage the canal.
+Godley died from a poison-laced cigarette that could only have been planted on him by a fellow seaplane passenger, so Chan keeps a weather eye on them during their hotel holdover.